 Our main agenda for the rest of the day was to drive the world's famous Icefields Parkway which meanders through the Canadian Rockies.
 Indeed it does live up to its namesake and we were in awe the entire journey.
 The steepness of the mountains provided unrivaled views; while the drive was slow due to the many camper vans along the way - living the Canadian Dream!

 We finally made it to the quaint town of Jasper after driving for approximately 4 hours.
 Jasper is at the confluence of trains, buses, and roads; born from its early humble beginnings as a fur trading post.
-It is nestled at the base of several mountain peaks incuding Mount Cairngorm and Pyramid Mountain.
+It is nestled at the base of several mountain peaks including Mount Cairngorm and Pyramid Mountain.
 We even had mountain views from our motor lodge!

 Day 2 - Jasper To Golden